apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 # Windows Phone Platform Guide

 This guide shows how to set up your SDK development environment to deploy Cordova apps for Windows Phone devices.
 It focuses on Windows Phone 8, but provides additional details on how to support Windows Phone 7.

 <!-- 2DO: can we easily discuss wp7 within wp8 topic? -->

+It shows how to develop apps using Windows Phone-specific command-line tools, or the cross-platform Cordova CLI discussed in The Command-Line Interface.
+For a comparison of the two development paths, see the Overview.
+You need to install the Windows Phone SDK, regardless of which you choose.

+See the following for more information specific to the Windows Phone
+platform:

+- Windows Phone Plugins
+- Upgrading Windows Phone

 ## Requirements and Support